eguneys/celeste-jumping/README.md

         p.j_buffer -= 1
      end

 `j_buffer` property will count down 4 frames after ⬆️ is pressed, and will not update on holding jump, that means you need to release the key and press again for `j_buffer` to activate.
+It also means if you press jump 4 frames early it will still count as a jump.

 Next actual jumping physics: